sramekj/win-acl-rs/README.md

 - Query and modify file, registry, service, and other object permissions
 - Support both standard and elevated privilege operations

+**Note:** This crate is Windows-only and will not compile on other platforms.

 ## Examples

 ### Working with SIDs